doubleirish/OSCON_2015/README.md

         When companies start adopting open source, they face common challenges, like how do you contribute back or what do you even open source.
 Companies like Google, Intel, Facebook, and Twitter have chosen to establish open source offices to facilitate working with open source communities.
 In this session, learn lessons from Twitter on how to start your own open source office.

-        > Conor – if IPC decided to Opensource some code, this is helpful at looking at issues you might encounter from choice of license, to dealing success, forking etc
+        > Conor – if your company decided to Opensource some code, this is helpful at looking at issues you might encounter from choice of license, to dealing success, forking etc

     *   00:32:17 [Download](http://conferences.oreilly.com/oscon/open-source-2015/public/sv/q/724)